hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

   </select>
 ```

-The `<parameter>` tag indicates that:
+In this example:

- - The query has two parameters (`clientId` and `type`) that will be used in the query
- and that will be included in the Java method in the DAO.
+ - The query has two parameters (`clientId` and `type`) that will be provided when calling the Java method in the DAO.
  - The parameter types in Java are `java.lang.Integer` and `java.lang.String` respectively.

 In short, the resulting Java method in the DAO will take the form: